aiur100/aws-tools/DESIGN.md

 - Handles input validation
 - Provides success/failure feedback
 - Should optionally allow a parameter called --profile to specify the AWS CLI profile to use

+## CERTIFICATE CREATOR FOR DOMAIN
+- Accepts domain name as command-line argument
+- Checks if domain is already registered
+- Creates a new certificate if not
+- Handles input validation
+- Provides success/failure feedback
+   - Returns arn for certificate
+- Should optionally allow a parameter called --profile to specify the AWS CLI profile to use

+## HOSTED ZONE LOOKUP
+- Accepts domain name as command-line argument
+- Looks up the hosted zone ID for the domain
+- Handles input validation
+- Provides success/failure feedback
+- Should optionally allow a parameter called --profile to specify the AWS CLI profile to use

+## CERTIFICATE VALIDATOR
+- Adds DNS records for given AWS certificate to a hosted zone
+- Takes a Certificate ARN as command-line argument, or the domain name and looks up the certificate arn.
+- Handles input validation
+- Provides success/failure feedback
+- Should optionally allow a parameter called --profile to specify the AWS CLI profile to use